New Zealand Wars: Hutt Valley and Wanganui campaigns

 The Hutt Valley campaign of 1846 came as a sequel to the Wairau Affray.
 The causes were similar—dubious land purchases by the New Zealand Company and the desire of the settlers to move on to land before disputes over titles were resolved—and the two conflicts shared many of the same protagonists.
 The campaign's most notable clashes were the Māori dawn raid on an imperial stockade at Boulcott's Farm on 16 May 1846 in which eight British soldiers and an estimated two Māori died, and the Battle of Battle Hill from 6–13 August as British troops, local militia and kūpapa pursued a Ngāti Toa force led by chief Te Rangihaeata through steep and dense bushland.
 Ngāti Toa chief Te Rauparaha was also taken into custody during the campaign; he was detained without charge in Auckland for two years.

 The bloodshed heightened settlers' fears in nearby Wanganui, which was given a strong military force to guard against attack.
 In April 1847 an accidental shooting of a minor Wanganui Māori chief led to a bloody revenge attack on a settler family; when the perpetrators were captured and hanged, a major raid was launched on the town as a reprisal, with homes plundered and burned and livestock stolen.
-Māori besieged the town before mounting a frontal attack in July 1847.
+The Māori besieged the town before mounting a frontal attack in July 1847.
 A peace settlement was reached in early 1848.